AaronKing11/Austin/README.md

 # Austin
-Here’s the updated summary with the requested order:

 1. **airbnb_listings_austin-1.csv**: This dataset focuses on Airbnb listings in Austin.
 It provides a deeper look at Airbnb’s market performance within this specific city.
 It includes similar fields as the other datasets, but with a localized focus.
 This dataset is particularly useful for market-specific analysis, helping businesses understand consumer behavior, demand patterns, and other local trends that could inform strategic decisions in Austin.